MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Results

 \subsubsection{Specialist Performance vs. Pretrained Baseline}

 We fine-tune each embodiment-specific specialist for 5K steps and compare it with the pretrained GR00t-N1 baseline in Table \ref{tab:gr1_finetune_table_1}.
-We observe significant reductions in MSE: Pouring (1.02 $\rightarrow$ 0.008, 123× reduction), CanSort (0.70 $\rightarrow$ 0.010, 70× reduction), and PlacematToPlate (1.67 $\rightarrow$ 0.31, 5× reduction).
-These results highlight the effectiveness of embodiment-specific specialization.
+We observe significant reductions in MSE: \texttt{Pouring} (1.02 $\rightarrow$ 0.008, 123× reduction), \texttt{CanSort} (0.70 $\rightarrow$ 0.010, 70× reduction), and \texttt{PlacematToPlate} (1.67 $\rightarrow$ 0.31, 5× reduction).
+We find the reduction in error to be statistically significant across all tasks ($p < 0.001$ for all 3 tasks), confirming that the reported performance gains are robust to rollout variance and not artifactual.